aldebaran/pddl-playground/README.md

 ## A simple example
 The screenshots below demonstrate a sample domain and problem created by Victor Paléologue, to get you started.
+This sample describes a situation where there are some people that are in different emotional states, and in different places with respect to the agent.
+The agent can do perform two actions: to try to find a person, and to joke with them to make them happy.
+Obviously, the agent can only joke with a person when they are around.
+The objective is to make everyone who is around happy, and to find someone if there is no one around.
+By playing around with the components (use the checkbox to save time), you can get a feel for how they affect the plan.
 When reproducing the example, make sure to fill in the components from top to bottom!
 ![Sample Domain](screenshots/domain.png)
 ![Sample Problem](screenshots/problem.png)